DylanCope/Evolving-Protozoa/README.md

 ![png](/screenshots/tank.png)

-Zooming in more on a protozoa, we can see one of their key evolvable traits: vision by light-sensitive "retinas".
+Zooming in more on a protozoan, we can see one of their key evolvable traits: vision by light-sensitive "retinas".
 These retinas can have variable fields-of-view and acuity, mediated by a ray-casting procedure that feeds into their control circuits.
 However, developing such capabilities' comes with a cost.
 Retinas require a complex molecule call _retinal_ that is sensitive to light, which itself requires mass and energy to produce from raw material extracted